alexandrnikitin/cv/README.md

 ### About Me

-I'm a Software Engineer at Adform (Ad Tech industry) focused on server-side, back-end and database development.
-I have extensive experience in creating scalable, distributed, fail-safe and high-load services.
+I'm an Engineer at Adform (Ad Tech industry) focused on server-side development.
+Currently I work on Machine Learning Platform for Data Scientists.
+I have extensive experience in creating high-load, scalable, distributed and fail-safe services.
 I'm passionate about high-performance systems and enjoy working on nontrivial tasks.
-I worked for enterprise, outsource, startup companies and as a freelancer in various industries: from banking to adtech, from entertainment to financial.

 ### Skills